zes1092/zes1092.github.io/content/about.md

 I like algorithms, backend development, some theoretical computer science.
 Some languages I like to program in are Python and Javascript.

-In my spare time, I like running, cats, butterflies, make art and listen to music.
+In my spare time, I like running, cats, butterflies, art and music.

 ```hs
 -- my handcrafted website